 Many IoT devices offer different types of monitoring or recording capabilities.
 Think of network-attached surveillance cameras, for example.
 Another popular example is the baby monitor or the “nanny cam” some people use to monitor their babysitters.
 Smart speakers are yet another example.

-A brand of cameras was recently discovered by Bitdefender that could be remote-controlled from the web and let people see in other people’s homes, move the cameras and point them wherever they wanted.
-And it is believed that there are some 300,000 such cameras with this flaw worldwide.
+Bitdefender recently discovered that Nest home security cameras could be remote-controlled from the web and let people see in other people’s homes, moving the cameras and pointing them wherever they wanted.
+They have even been used to solicit information from children.

 Another important privacy concern for many people has to do with hackers using IoT devices as “jump points” to gain access to other devices within their home.
 This could leave their personal data exposed.